xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 ### Importance for Clippy
 <!-- Reviewed: 1x rewritten -->
 Clippy's lint list only displays publicly available information about lints in an easily accessible and searchable way.
 A passive network attack could, therefore, not collect any secret or personal information about the user.
 Except for the fact that they visited the domain at all.
 However, this would still be possible with the header as the connected IP is not affected by it.
-The biggest thread could actually be an active network attack that injects a donation button into the website as several developers have expressed interest to donate to the Rust Foundation in general.
+The biggest threat could actually be an active network attack that injects a donation button into the website as several developers have expressed interest to donate to the Rust Foundation in general.
 This button would then forward the user to another page of the attacker to donate.
 However, the chance of this is probably negotiable due to the low traffic that Clippy's lint list actually receives.
 Such an attack would, therefore, be targeted towards a specific user.

 With all of this being said it has to be noted that all references to the website already include `https` at the start and a user has to deliberately enter the domain with http in front.
 Most browsers will then still recommend using the encrypted connection or at least add a _not encrypted_ notice next to the URL.
 All of this results in a very low risk.
 The header should still be set if the hosting provider provides a simple setting for this.
 Also, due to the fact that the targeted A+ rating would require this field.